GauthamYerroju/gauthamyerroju.github.io/_posts/2025-10-16-home-server-part-1.md

 I rushed home, plugged them in and checked the SMART stats, and I was not disappointed.
 The SMART attributes were excellent, and the drive had been running for 1264 days 24/7.

 Next, I researched the models online to get a better understanding of their strengths and weaknesses.
 My primary concern is to balance idle power usage with drive wear.
 I could spin down the drives when not in use, but frequent spin-up and spin-down cycles wear out HDDs faster, due to the electrical, thermal, and mechanical shocks.
 It turns out that both models have excellent resiliency and are meant to run 24x7, but their data sheets don't mention much about spin-cycling.
 I'll have to make a choice between keeping them idle, or spinning them down completely based on usage patterns and data organization.
-Keeping them spinning is a good default behaviour (at the cost of idle power consumption), but I have thought about this and have a strategy.
-Premature micro-optimization, I know, but I get to do this on my hobbies, so I don't do it on the job!
-I'll go more into it in part 2, where I'll go over the software stack and configuration.
+Keeping them spinning is a good default behaviour (at the cost of idle power consumption), but I have thought about this and have a strategy involving mergerfs policies.
+Premature micro-optimization, I know, but I scratch this itch on my hobbies, so I don't do it on the job!
+I'll go into more detail later in a following post, where I discuss the software stack and configuration.

 ### Large SSD for tiered cache